 You can apply online to subscribe to – or top up – an ISA.
 To transfer existing ISAs or to apply outside an ISA, please download the relevant PDF and send it to us.
 Please note, due to disruption to the postal service during the current coronavirus crisis, there may be delays in receiving applications by post.
 Please be reassured that once we receive it, your application will be processed in a timely manner.
 Please avoid sending payments by cheque.
 If you have any questions, please do not hesitate to contact us.

 This AIM IHT service is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
 It is a discretionary investment portfolio of around 20-25 companies which should qualify for Business Property Relief.

 - Focused portfolio of 20 to 25 AIM-listed companies

 - Experienced manager investing in small and medium sized companies for 21 years

 - Minimum investment £20,000

-The Puma AIM IHT service is managed by Puma Investments, part of Shore Capital – itself an AIM-listed business and market maker to many AIM-listed companies.
+The Puma AIM IHT service is managed by Puma Investments, part of the Shore Capital group.

 Mr Waine was attracted to Puma’s long-term investment style.
 He had analysed AIM extensively and realised the market had changed enormously.
 In his view the market no longer included just speculative high-risk businesses but also plenty of long-term mature ones, which are the focus of this portfolio.